 And that makes Jesus the greatest hero of them all.

 Luke is the Lead Pastor of City on a Hill Melbourne West.
-He joined City on a Hill in its early days, serving as the Community Pastor in Melbourne, before being asked to lead his own church plant.
-Having grown up in Melbourne's western suburbs, he has a deep knowledge of and passion for the area, and a great desire to see the gospel bring transformation.
-A gifted communicator, he loves the work of pastoring a church, opening God's word each week and seeing the Spirit work.
-Luke graduated with a BA (Hons) from Melbourne University, has a Grad Dip in Divinity from Ridley College, and is close to completing a Masters of Ministry.
-He is an ordained Anglican minister in the Diocese of Melbourne and an active member of the Acts 29.
+He joined City on a Hill in its early days, serving as the Community Pastor in Melbourne, before being asked to lead a new church plant.
+Having grown up in Melbourne’s western suburbs, he has a deep knowledge of and passion for the area, and a great desire to see the gospel bring transformation.
+A gifted communicator, he loves the work of pastoring a church, opening God’s word each week and seeing the Spirit work.
+Luke graduated with a BA (Hons) from Melbourne University, has a Grad Dip in Divinity and a Masters of Ministry from Ridley College.
+He is an ordained Anglican minister in the Diocese of Melbourne and an active member of Acts 29.